-The Bachelor of Science degree in Accounting provides a broad business education with a specialization in accounting issues and skills.
-Students develop interpersonal, teamwork and problem-solving skills, and learn how to apply technology to the field of accounting.
-The Accounting curriculum includes courses in a variety of areas, preparing students to pursue careers in public accounting, business, and not-for-profit organizations.
-Students complete core courses in both business and accounting before specializing in a concentration area within Accounting.
-In addition to helping students develop problem solving, interpersonal, and communication skills, the B.S. in Accounting program is an excellent foundation for continued education at the graduate level, such as a Masters of Accounting or a Masters in Business Administration degree.
+The Bachelor of Science degree in Accounting provides a broad business education with the option to specialize.
+Students develop interpersonal, teamwork and problem solving skills and learn how to apply technology to the field of accounting.
+The accounting curriculum includes courses in a variety of areas, preparing students to pursue careers in public accounting, business, and notforprofit organizations.
+Students complete core courses in both business and accounting and complete additional analytics coursework at the 400-level.
+The BS in accounting program is an excellent foundation for continued education at the graduate level.

 New Accounting Curriculum